Junction conditions for LRS spacetimes in the $1+1+2$ covariant formalism: Properties of junctions of LRS spacetimes

+i.e. (comoving observers in an) LRS spacetime can be joined only if they have zero vorticity or twist or if these quantities match at the boundary.
+However, the 1+1+2 equations indicate that if those two quantities are zero in an event, they must be zero everywhere.
+Consequently, for comoving LRS observers, LRS-II spacetimes cannot be matched to LRS-I or LRS-III spacetimes.

-The remaining junction conditions of GR for different hypersurfaces can now be extracted from these equations by the selection of a normal vector i.e., by choosing the value of $\tau$ and $\varsigma$.
-We shall consider separately the cases of LRS-I, LRS-II and LRS-III spacetimes.
-The junction conditions for all cases, obtained by the resolution of the system Eqs.\eqref{bQ} to \eqref{JuncFin}, are summarized in Tables \ref{tab:timelike}, \ref{tab:spacelike} and \ref{tab:null}.
+The remaining junction conditions for different hypersurfaces can now be extracted from these equations by the selection of a normal vector, i.e., by choosing the values of $\tau$ and $\varsigma$ among the choices available in Eq. \eqref{sigtauchoice}.
+We shall consider separately the cases of LRS-I, LRS-II, and LRS-III spacetimes, excluding the combinations between normal, vorticity, and twist mentioned at the end of Sec. \ref{sec:1ParForm}.
+The junction conditions obtained by the resolution of the system of Eqs.\eqref{bQ} to \eqref{JuncFin} are summarized in Tables \ref{tab:timelike}, \ref{tab:spacelike} and \ref{tab:null}.